Cuban Skirt Steak with Chimichurri

 Last weekend, six of us sat down to a meal of Cuban Skirt Steak with Chimichurri Sauce.
 It’s six ingredients, uncomplicated, and really delicious—a winning recipe for a low key dinner party.

-I also make this recipe frequently for weeknight dinners, because it’s so quick and easy to make—you just need 20 minutes.
+I also make this recipe frequently for weeknight dinners, because it’s so quick and easy to make.

 The end result is so close to the original, and one that I have my menu rotation for my own family.
 Everyone who tries it, loves it!